Overview of Pregnancy Loss

 What is pregnancy loss?

 Pregnancy loss is the death of an unborn baby (fetus) at any time during pregnancy.
 Pregnancy loss may occur in as many as 1 in every 4 pregnancies.
 Most pregnancy losses happen during the first trimester.
-This is often so early that the mother doesn’t even know she is pregnant.
+This is often so early that the birth parent doesn’t even know they are pregnant.
 Pregnancy loss includes:

 - Embryonic pregnancy.
 The egg is fertilized, but it never develops into an embryo.

 - Miscarriage.
 This is pregnancy loss before 13 weeks of pregnancy.
-It is also called spontaneous abortion.
+It's also called spontaneous abortion.

 - Ectopic pregnancy.
 The fetus develops outside the uterus.
 This might be in a fallopian tube, the cervix, or the pelvis or abdomen.